-- Members of a family, including only brothers and sisters (either whole or half), husband and wife, ancestors, and lineal descendants. - A partnership or estate and a partner or beneficiary. - A trust (other than a section 401(a) employees trust) and a beneficiary. - A trust and an owner of the trust. - Two corporations that are members of the same controlled group as defined in section 267(f) of the Internal Revenue Code. - The fiduciaries of two different trusts, and the fiduciary and beneficiary of two different trusts, if the same person is the grantor of both trusts. - A tax-exempt educational or charitable organization and a person (if an individual, including members of the individual's family) who directly or indirectly controls such an organization. - An individual and a corporation when the individual owns, directly or indirectly, more than 50% of the value of the outstanding stock of the corporation. - A fiduciary of a trust and a corporation when the trust or the grantor of the trust owns, directly or indirectly, more than 50% in value of the outstanding stock of the corporation. - The grantor and fiduciary, and the fiduciary and beneficiary, of any trust. - Any two S corporations if the same persons own more than 50% in value of the outstanding stock of each corporation. - An S corporation and a corporation that is not an S corporation if the same persons own more than 50% in value of the outstanding stock of each corporation. - A corporation and a partnership if the same persons own more than 50% in value of the outstanding stock of the corporation and more than 50% of the capital or profits interest in the partnership. - An executor and a beneficiary of an estate unless the sale is in satisfaction of a pecuniary bequest.
+- Members of a family, including only brothers ers and sisters (either whole or half), husband and wife, ancestors, and lineal descendants. - A partnership or estate and a partner or beneficiary. - A trust (other than a section 401(a) employees trust) and a beneficiary. - A trust and an owner of the trust. - Two corporations that are members of the same controlled group as defined in section 267(f). - The fiduciaries of two different trusts, and the fiduciary and beneficiary of two different trusts, if the same person is the grantor of both trusts. - A tax-exempt educational or charitable organization and a person (if an individual, including members of the individual's family) who directly or indirectly controls such an organization. - An individual and a corporation when the individual owns, directly or indirectly, more than 50% of the value of the outstanding stock of the corporation. - A fiduciary of a trust and a corporation when the trust or the grantor of the trust owns, directly or indirectly, more than 50% in value of the outstanding stock of the corporation. - The grantor and fiduciary, and the fiduciary and beneficiary, of any trust. - Any two S corporations if the same persons own more than 50% in value of the outstanding stock of each corporation. - An S corporation and a corporation that is not an S corporation if the same persons own more than 50% in value of the outstanding stock of each corporation.

+- A corporation and a partnership if the same persons own more than 50% in value of the outstanding stock of the corporation and more than 50% of the capital or profits interest in the partnership. - An executor and a beneficiary of an estate unless the sale is in satisfaction of a pecuniary bequest.

 Example 1.
-In 2005, Harvey Green sold farm land to his son Bob for \$500,000, which was to be paid in five equal payments over 5 years, plus adequate stated interest on the balance due.
+In 2013, Harvey Green sold farm land to his son Bob for \$500,000, which was to be paid in five equal payments over 5 years, plus adequate stated interest on the balance due.
 His installment sale basis for the farm land was \$250,000 and the property was not subject to any outstanding liens or mortgages.
-His gross profit percentage is 50% (gross profit of \$250,000 \div contract price of \$500,000).
-He received \$100,000 in 2005 and included \$50,000 in income for that year (\$100,000 \times

-0.50).
-Bob made no improvements to the property and sold it to Alfalfa Inc., in 2006 for \$600,000 after making the payment for that year.
+His gross profit percentage is 50% (gross profit of \$250,000 ÷ contract price of \$500,000).
+He received \$100,000 in 2013 and included \$50,000 in income for that year (\$100,000 \times 0.50).
+Bob made no improvements to the property and sold it to Alfalfa Inc., in 2014 for \$600,000 after making the payment for that vear.
 The amount realized from the second disposition is \$600,000.
-Harvey figures his installment sale income for 2006 as follows:
+Harvey figures his installment sale income for 2014 as follows:

-Lesser of: 1) Amount realized on second disposition, or 2) Contract price on first disposition Subtract: Sum of payments from Bob in 2005 and 2006 200,000 because of second disposition \$300,000 Add: Payment from Bob in 2006.
-Total payments received and + 100,000 treated as received for 2006 . \$400,000 Multiply by gross profit % Installment sale income for 2006 ×.50 \$200,000
+Lesser of: 1) Amount realized on second disposition, or 2) Contract price on first disposition \$500,000

+Subtract: Sum of payments from Bob in 2013 and 2014 Amount treated as received because of second disposition - 200,000 \$300,000

+Add: Payment from Bob in 2014 + 100,000

+received for 2014 \$400,000

+Multiply by gross profit % × .50

-Harvey will not include in his installment sale income any principal payments he receives on the installment obligation for 2007, 2008 and 2009 because he has already reported the total payments of \$500,000 from the first disposition (\$100,000 in 2005 and \$400,000 in 2006).
+Harvey will not include in his installment sale income any principal payments he receives on the installment obligation for 2015, 2016, and 2017 because he has already reported the total payments of \$500,000 from the first disposition (\$100,000 in 2013 and \$400,000 in 2014).

 Example 2.
 Assume the facts are the same as Example 1 except that Bob sells the property for only \$400,000.
-The gain for 2006 is figured as follows:
+The gain for 2014 is figured as follows: